SwingGuy1024/Blog/JavaOptionalMisuse.md

        throw new InternalError("Enclosing method not found");
      return matching;

-My point is that Optional was written to support functional programming, which was added to Java at the same time.
-(The example comes courtesy of a [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html))
+(This example comes courtesy of a [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html)) My point is that Optional was written to support functional programming, which was added to Java at the same time.
+That's the only place where I use it.
+But gets used a lot of places where it really isn't very helpful, or it's so verbose that it's clumsy.

 ## Bad Code Examples